|Maizuru Park is Fukuoka's Largest Backyard and home to its castle ruins.|

 福岡県 福岡市中央区 警固 3-1-28 アーバン警固 1F

 This charming, inexpensive little organic shop serves delicious sandwiches and smoothies in a small cafe.
 It's a very limited menu, but a great lunch option nonetheless.
+There is very little information about it online, but I can confirm that it's still open as of August 2019.

 In nearby Kurume is the incredible Haze Rouge, which serves some of the finest vegan macrobiotic food in Japan to guests who dine in their own room in this 120 year-old Japanese house in the inaka ( Japanese countryside).
 This experience is similar to eating the famed Shojin-Ryori (Japanese temple cuisine, best eaten in Kyoto or at Koyasan), however it uses Western tables and chairs and utensils, and the food is also more Western / international fusion in its style.
 Dining here is a unique experience, and with delicious, multi-course lunch sets starting at 1650 for a four-course menu or 2,950 for a five-course menu.
 Walk-ins are welcome for lunch, but reservations are required for dinner, which start at around 5,000 Yen.